benitomartin/mlops-car-prices/model/README.md

 # Modeling

-This folder contains all files to train, deploy, monitor the model and make predictions:
+This folder contains all files and folders to train, deploy, monitor the model, and make predictions:

 - `preprocess.py`: the functions to preprocess the data
 - `prefect_s3_bucket_block.py`: the functions to create a block in prefect UI
 - `create_db.py`: the functions to create the DB in Grafana and Adminer:
 - `train.py`: the functions to train the model with AWS, Prefect and MLflow, and to monitor with Grafana and Adminer

-  - **Adminer**: This service is based on the adminer Docker image, which provides a web-based database management tool
+  - **Adminer**: This service is based on the Adminer Docker image, which provides a web-based database management tool

   - **Grafana**: This service is based on the grafana/grafana Docker image, which sets up the Grafana monitoring and visualization platform

+- `trained_models`: this fodler contains the models trained after running `train.py`
 - `config`: this folder contains the file `grafana_datasources.yaml` to acces the data and `grafana_dashboards.yaml` to save dashboards
-- `dashboards`: use this folder to save the dashboards created in Gafana
+- `dashboards`: use this folder to save the dashboards created in Grafana
 - `docker-compose.yml`: the Docker set-up for monitoring
 - `predict.py`: the functions to run the Flask App
 - `test.py`: the functions to predict using the selected model